 The theory of Reg. § 1.1001-1(g)(2) is that, at closing, as the amount realized for its assets, Seller receives the fixed purchase price plus a separate item of property - the right to contingent payments in the future.
 Seller is to report at closing the fair market value of its right to future contingent purchase price payments and take basis in the contingent payment right equal to this amount.
 As contingent payments are received, they are allocated between principal and interest under section 1274 or section 483, whichever applies.
 See parts I.B.2.b. and c., below.
-The amounts allocated to principal are tax-free return of capital up to the basis of the contingent payment right.
-Any excess of contingent principal payments over basis is gain.
-If the payments are less than the basis when the right expires, the excess basis is a loss.
+The amounts allocated to principal are tax-free return of capital up to the basis of the contingent payments are less than the basis when the right expires, the excess basis is a loss.
 See part I.B.1.a., above.